drocheam/optrace/docs/source/usage/surfaces.rst

 **Extent**

-The extent box is the smallest encompassing bounding box that include the surface/point/line.
+The extent box is the smallest encompassing bounding box that includes the surface/point/line.
 The extent property returns a list of coordinate bounds :python:`[x0, x1, y0, y1, z0, z1]`.
-It is accessed using:
+It is accessed by:

 .. code-block:: python